gongzir1/yolo_fl/README.md

 $ python3 runner_server.py --server_address [::]:8080 --rounds 30 --load_params --min_sample_size 2 --min_num_clients 2 --device cuda:7 --data data/voc1.yaml
 ```
 Clients:
+There are two ways to start the client first, is to start clients one by one:
 ```
 python3 runner_client.py --server_address [::]:8080 --cid 0 --epochs 10 --data data/meat.yaml
 sh file:
 ```
+You can also determine the number of clients first and start them all automatically:
 ```
 sh ./run_client.sh 10
 ```